Why Install Fiber?

 Durable and Compact

-Although fiber optic cable is glass, it is extremely durable.
+Although fiber optic cable is glass, it is very durable.
 Cleerline SSF™ fiber optic cable can tolerate up to 225 lbs of short-term load if pulled correctly, far above the tolerances of category cable.
 Fiber optic cables can also be extremely flexible, allowing bend radii far smaller than those of copper.
-Basically, when handled correctly, fiber will hold up better than copper or coaxial cables.
+When handled correctly, fiber will hold up better than copper or coaxial cables.

-Fiber is also extremely compact.
+Ease of handling is helpful when working with fiber because optical fibers are very small.
 A cable jacket only 3 millimeters in diameter can contain up to 24 optical fibers, allowing an enormous amount of transmission capacity.
-In homes and businesses, the compact nature of fiber can be a huge plus in terms of efficient use of space.
+In homes and businesses where space is at a premium, the compact nature of fiber is a huge plus.

 Fiber optic networks can use less power than copper installations.
 Transmitting data over 300 meters of fiber optic cable may take only 1 watt of energy.
 It may take 3.5 watts to send data one third of that distance via copper cable.
 Along similar lines, in high volume or data-center type environments, fiber optic cables do not generate heat, and, as they take up less space than copper cables, can allow better airflow.
-This allows more efficient cooling, requiring less energy.
+This allows more efficient cooling.

 The bandwidth potential of fiber means that replacement due to technological obsolescence will likely not be necessary.